 When 2020 began, none of us predicted how it would unfold, into months of a worldwide pandemic that has turned our work lives and our social relationships upside down.
 Most of us are experiencing pandemic fatigue, tired of being restricted in our movement, activity, and in who we can see, touch, hug and kiss.
 We may face the loss of our livelihoods due to our businesses being shut down, or our jobs being taken away.
 Our children are suffering because they can’t go to school, see their friends, interact with their classmates or learn as they normally do.
 So how do we find joy and happiness in the holidays this year amid so many challenges?

-Dr. Andrew L. Martin, PsyD, will be joining Orthopaedic & Spine Center and the Interventional Pain Management Team as their Pain Psychologist on Monday, January 4, 2021.
-Dr. Martin comes to OSC after serving 20 years as an active-duty Navy clinical psychologist, where he specialized in psychotherapy for chronic pain, trauma, depression, and anxiety….
-Read more »
+Dr. Andrew L. Martin, PsyD works directly with the Interventional Pain Management Team as their Pain Psychologist.
+He comes to OSC after serving 20 years as an active-duty Navy clinical psychologist, where he specialized in psychotherapy for chronic pain, trauma, depression, and anxiety.
+Dr. Martin utilizes Cognitive Behavioral Therapy, Mindfulness, and other mental health… Read more »